tessogamba/financial-analytics-bigquery/README.md

 - **Range validation**: no negative revenue, margins within expected bounds
 - **Completeness**: all 12 expected companies are present in the dataset

----

-## Dashboard

-Looker Studio dashboard coming soon, connecting directly to BigQuery views to visualise revenue growth, CAGR rankings, profitability trends, and risk indicators.

----
+All 7 tests passing.

 ## Related Projects

+- [financial-analytics-looker](https://github.com/tessogamba/financial-analytics-looker) — Looker Studio dashboard created on top of this pipeline
-[retail-analytics-dbt](https://github.com/tessogamba/retail-analytics-dbt) - Analytics engineering pipeline built with dbt and Snowflake
+- [retail-analytics-dbt](https://github.com/tessogamba/retail-analytics-dbt) — Analytics engineering pipeline created with dbt and Snowflake

-[retail-analytics-tableau](https://github.com/tessogamba/retail-analytics-tableau) - Tableau dashboard built on top of the dbt pipeline
+- [retail-analytics-tableau](https://github.com/tessogamba/retail-analytics-tableau) — Tableau dashboard created on top of the dbt pipeline

----

 ## Author